unimock/dc/README.md

 ## Description

-dc environment contains a couple of bash scripts to manage ssh connections and docker compose stacks for different docker hosts (slaves) from a central host (master).
+dc environment contains a couple of bash scripts to manage ssh connections and docker compose stacks for different docker nodes (slaves) from a central node (master).

 It only works as a wrapper for the docker and docker compose commands for convenient usage.

 The management on the master includes ssh definitions for accessing the slaves and the definition of the docker compose stacks.

-For example, if you establish a compose stack (project) under dc/projects/hello-word, you can jump into this directory and call docker or docker-compose commands from here, regardless of which host the stack is running on.
+For example, if you establish a compose stack (project) under dc/projects/hello-word, you can jump into this directory and call docker or docker-compose commands from here, regardless of which node the stack is running on.

 ```
-dc ls projects            # shows all registered projects and the associated hosts projects
+dc ls projects            # shows all registered projects and the associated nodes projects
 cd dc/projects/hello-word
 dc compose ...
 dc docker ....